HeroicMaster/IndexBot-INFO/Privacy-Policy.md

 * **Website** refers to IndexBot Website, accessible from https://index-bot.com

+* **Discord** refers to third-party service users access our service through, accessible from https://discord.com

+* **Index** refers to IndexBot account through discord, used by our service.

 * **You** means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

 ## Collecting and Using Your Personal Data